-Italian Bassist and composer Giuseppe Millaci will release his second CD as a leader in November.
+Italian Bassist and composer Giuseppe Millaci released his second CD as a leader on November 15th.
 The album titled “The Endless Way” follows his 2017 debut “Songbook” and once again features his working trio comprising of Amaury Faye on piano and drummer Lionel Beuvens.

 After relocating to Belgium as a teenager, Millaci began playing the double bass and was influenced by jazz luminaries such as Ray Brown, Dave Holland and Marc Johnson.
 In 2007, he was accepted at the Royal Conservatory of Brussels and trained under the guidance of Jean-Louis Rassinfosse.
 In 2011, he won the Erasmus Scholarship and attended the Maastricht Academy of Music in the Netherlands, graduating in 2013 with a Masters degree.

 Soon after graduation Giuseppe became quickly entrenched in the Belgium scene working as a sideman before forming his Vogue Trio releasing their first album “Songbook” (Hypnote Records).
 This first opus earned the trio distinctions in various music magazines as well as an Octave de la Musique – PointCulture awarded in 2018.
 In addition to critical acclaim, the trio also embarked on tours of Japan and Central America next to regular performances in Europe.

 Giuseppe’s follow up release titled “The Endless Way”, due for release in November continues the line set forth in Songbook and includes music inspired by the influences they have been exposed to during their travels.